-- Predict the number of vibrational modes of your assigned molecules, and the regions where their frequencies will be found. - Build the molecule in GaussView and press the 'Clean' button. - Press the Calculate button in the GaussView toolbar and select Gaussian. - In the Job Type dialog box, select Opt+Freq, optimize to a 'Minimum' Calculate Force Constants 'Never', Compute Raman 'Default', deselect any other option. - In the Method dialog box: Select ground state, (Hartree-Fock, Restricted or DFT Restricted and B3LYP according to your calculation), select a basis set, Charge - 0 and Spin - Singlet. - Insert a convenient title in the Title section. - Deselect any option in the General dialog box. - Insert SCF=Tight in the Additional Keywords section. - If your calculation is in vacuo, select 'None' in the Solvation dialog box. - Submit the calculation.
-If you encounter the GaussView message regarding improper angle, ignore it. - Open the output file of the optimized structure in GaussView, verify the structure (does it make sense?). - Open the output file as a text file by pressing the 'View File' button on the GaussView toolbar.
-Verify that the optimization calculation has converged by checking that the maximum force, RMS force, maximum displacement and RMS displacement parameters are all converged. - Press the 'Results' button and select the 'Vibrations' option. - View the IR spectrum by pressing the 'Spectrum' button (does the number of vibrational modes make sense?). - Visualize each vibrational mode by highlighting it in the 'Display Vibrations' table and pressing the 'Start' button (to stop the visualization press the 'Stop' button).
+- Predict the number of vibrational modes of the CH3CH2CN, H2O, NH3, AlCl3 and O=C=C=C=O molecules, and the regions where their frequencies will be found. - Build the molecule in GaussView and press the 'Clean' button. - Press the Calculate button in the Gauss View toolbar and select Gaussian. - In the Job Type dialog box, select Opt+Freq, optimize to a 'Minimum' Calculate Force Constants 'Never', Compute Raman 'Default', deselect any other option. - In the Method dialog box: Select ground state, (Hartree-Fock, Restricted or DFT Restricted and B3LYP according to your calculation), select a basis set, Charge 0 and Spin Singlet. - Insert a convenient title in the Title section. - Deselect any option in the General dialog box. - Insert SCF=Tight in the Additional Keywords section. - If your calculation is in vacuo, select 'None' in the Solvation dialog box. - Submit the calculation.
+You can encounter the GaussView message regarding improper angle.
+It can be ignored. - Open the output file of the optimized structure in GaussView, verify the structure (does it make sense?). - Open the output file as a text file by pressing the 'View File' button on the GaussView toolbar.
+Verify that the optimization calculation has converged by checking that the maximum force, RMS force, maximum displacement and RMS displacement parameters are all converged.
+(If not, perform another optimization calculation). - Press the 'Results' button and select the 'Vibrations' option. - View the IR spectrum by pressing the 'Spectrum' button (does the number of vibrational modes make sense?).

+• Visualize each vibrational mode by highlighting it in the 'Display Vibrations' table, and pressing the 'Start' button (to stop the visualization press the 'Stop' button).